Guide to Buying a Digital Camera

 whether the system around it is robust and is likely to be so for the

-Currently, Canon and Nikon have long histories with them having full systems consisting of a wide selection of cameras, lenses, flashes and accessories.
+Currently, Canon, Sony and Nikon have full systems consisting of a wide selection of cameras, lenses, flashes and accessories.
 In addition, they have major support by other manufacturers making lenses, flashes, software and lots of accessories.
-Lastly, they also have longstanding programs specifically designed to support working professional photographers.
+Lastly, they also have programs specifically designed to support working professional photographers.

-While Canon and Nikon own the majority of the market in cameras used by professionals, there are professionals that use cameras produced by other manufacturers.
-Some professionals use medium format camera systems which have various advantages (potentially superior image quality) and disadvantages (large, heavy and more expensive) relative to full frame systems.
-Some other professionals and serious hobbyists use Sony based full frame cameras and a much smaller number use other brands (such as Leica).
+While Canon, Sony and Nikon own the majority of the market in cameras used by professionals, there are professionals that use cameras produced by other manufacturers.
+Some professionals and serious hobbyists use Fuji (APS-C) crop-sensor cameras which are smaller and lighter than full frame cameras.
+A small percentage of professionals use medium format camera systems which have various advantages (potentially superior image quality) and disadvantages (large, heavy and more expensive) relative to full frame systems.
+Lastly, Leica cameras are used by a very small percentage of photographers.

-The author of this guide uses two major systems.
-For work that favors or requires traveling light he has a system based upon Sony a6000 cameras.
+The author of this guide used to use two major systems.
+For work that favors or requires traveling light he had a system based upon Sony a6000 cameras (APS-C sensor).
 Its major advantages is the small size and weight of the major components (camera bodies and lenses) of the system, the very quiet operation of a mirrorless camera and the relative low cost of the system.
-He understands that this system is less capable in some ways than Canon/Nikon DSLR systems and that it has less support from Sony as well as other manufacturers.
+He understood that this system is less capable in some ways than full frame.

-For work that does not require small, light and/or quiet cameras and lenses he has a system based around Nikon DSLR's.
-This is not to say that Nikon DSLR's are better than Canon DSLR's.
-The author has used Nikon camera's for many years and has an investment in accessories that would have to be traded for Canon based accessories if he changed systems.
-He also is used to Nikon's ergonomics and nuances and would have to learn Canon's ergonomics and nuances if he switched systems.
-In general, Canon and Nikon are competitors which both have very capable and robust systems and even if one component of one system is superior to a similar component of the other system, overall they are both comparable and capable enough that one is not ever likely to be limited because they picked one system instead of another as they are both robust and excellent.
+For work that does not require small, light cameras and lenses he has a system based around Nikon full frame mirrorless cameras.
+This is not to say that Nikon cameras are better than those of other brands.
+The author has used Nikon camera's for many years and has an investment in accessories that would have to be traded for other brand based accessories if he changed systems.
+He also is used to Nikon's ergonomics and nuances and would have to learn another system's ergonomics and nuances if he switched systems.
+In general, Canon, Sony and Nikon are competitors which both have very capable and robust systems and even if one component of one system is superior to a similar component of the other system, overall they are both comparable and capable enough that one is not ever likely to be limited because they picked one system instead of another as they are both robust and excellent.

 Other than photography involving chess tournaments, photography